 During the course of an investigation, a trained complainant advocate may be assigned to provide ongoing support to a complainant or alleged victim.
 Likewise, a trained respondent advocate may be assigned to provide ongoing support to the respondent.
 Both advocates are bound by the confidentiality provisions of this policy.

-All allegations of sexual misconduct with minors or vulnerable adults occurring in the State of Tennessee will be reported to the appropriate governmental agencies, as required by mandatory reporting laws of the State of Tennessee.
+All allegations of sexual misconduct with minors or vulnerable adults must be reported directly to the appropriate governmental agencies as required by mandatory reporting laws of the state in which they occur.

 Training